Joe Dolan: Illness and death

-Dolan's health began to decline after he underwent a hip replacement in 2005, which put him off the road for 12 months and led to the discovery of Type 2 Diabetes which appeared to account for the low energy levels he had been experiencing.
-Following a discussion with Keith Duffy of the boyband Boyzone, the hip bone which was replaced was signed and auctioned for €650, the proceeds being given to Irish Autism Action.
+Dolan's health began to decline after he underwent a hip replacement in 2005, which put him off the road for 12 months and led to the discovery of Type 2 Diabetes, which appeared to account for the low energy levels he had been experiencing.
+Following a discussion with Keith Duffy of the boy band Boyzone, the hip bone that was replaced was signed and auctioned for €650, the proceeds being given to Irish Autism Action.
 Dolan returned to his schedule in 2006, but he began to report further signs of low energy.
-Doctors diagnosed a low blood platelet count and Dolan began a series of blood transfusions, after each, he felt better for a period, but would begin to feel weaker after a period.
+Doctors diagnosed a low blood platelet count and Dolan began a series of blood transfusions.
+After each, he felt better for a period, but would eventually begin to feel weaker again.
 At this same time, Dolan was also suffering from unexplained nosebleeds.
 In Autumn 2007, on advice from his doctors, Dolan cancelled his Vicar Street concerts due to "exhaustion".

 On 16 December 2007, the front page of the Sunday Independent reported that Dolan was suffering from a "bad virus" and had been forced to cancel his entire Christmas tour.
 Dolan's website received messages from well wishers in the wake of the article, which was reproduced in several newspapers the following day.
 Despite the blood transfusions and other medical interventions, Dolan became weaker and he was finally discharged from the Mater Private Hospital in Dublin on 23 December 2007 in a wheelchair.

 Dolan spent Christmas Day 2007 at his home in Foxrock in southeast Dublin with some friends.
 Later that evening, his illness suddenly worsened, and he was rushed by ambulance to the Mater Hospital.
 En route to the hospital, Dolan suffered a massive intracerebral haemorrhage, at which he became unconscious, and was connected to life support equipment upon his arrival.
-At approximately 14:30 hours on St Stephen's Day, surrounded by family and friends, the machines were switched off and Dolan died within 20 minutes, never regaining consciousness.
+At approximately 14:30 hours on St Stephen's Day, surrounded by family and friends, the machines were switched off and Dolan died within 20 minutes, on December 26, 2007, never regaining consciousness.
 He was pronounced dead at 15:03 hours.
 He was 68 years old.